vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 const useSharedMouse = createSharedComposable(useMouse)
 ```

-The new `useSharedMouse` composable will setup the listner only once no matter how many components are using it, and removes the listener when no component is using it anymore.
+The new `useSharedMouse` composable will set up the listener only once no matter how many components are using it, and removes the listener when no component is using it anymore.
 In fact, the `useMouse` function should probably be a shared composable in the first place!

 ### Example B: Ephemeral Scopes